chromice/ae/README.md

 1. enumerates all possible option names
 2. provides default values for each option
 3. exposes an array-like interface to get and set values
-4. ensures that only declared option names can be used
+4. ensures that only declared option names are used
 5. validates value types.

 Let's declare a simple set of options: